Recording a Run

 stax flame

-The recording is hosted by stax-server, not by the stax record process itself — so backgrounding or even killing the stax record invocation does not lose the run.
+The run lives in stax-server, not in the stax record process — so the recording keeps going while you query it from other shells.
 Use stax stop to end it cleanly.

 Flags